 Below are step-by-step instructions on how to make Mongolian Beef:

-In a small bowl, combine sauce ingredients and set aside.
+- In a small bowl, combine sauce ingredients as listed above and set aside.

-Heat oil in a large pan on medium heat and fry beef in small batches in a single layer for 1-2 minutes until crispy.
+- Heat vegetable oil in a large pan on medium heat and fry beef in small batches in a single layer for 1-2 minutes until crispy.
 Do not over fry.
 Remove cooked beef and transfer to a wire rack or paper towel lined plate to remove excess oil.

-Pour in sauce to reduce and thicken.
+- Pour in sauce to reduce and thicken.

 Storage